mr-Arturio/mr-Arturio/README.md

 - Just graduated🎓 from [Lighthouse Labs](https://www.lighthouselabs.ca/) Bootcamp as Full Stack Web development.
 - I have a diverse background - 💬ask me about Antarctica🥶 and how to groom your Poodle🐩!
 - I'm passionate about the new horizons that AI🤖 may provide.
-- I'm currently learning: React, Next.js, JavasCript & TypeScript.🌱
+- I am currently working on a project using React Native, Node.js, Express, MongoDB, and incorporating OpenAI models.
 - I'm happy to collaborate on exciting projects, especially if AI is involved!
 - You can reach me at [mr.arturio@gmail.com](mr.arturio@gmail.com) or on my [LinkedIn](https://www.linkedin.com/in/arturtereshchenko/) <br>
-  -PS: Check out my latest project [DreamTales](https://github.com/mr-Arturio/DreamTales) <br>
+  -PS: Check out my latest project [DreamTales](https://github.com/mr-Arturio/DreamTales) - ***winner in one of the Categories at [AI Tinkerers’](https://ottawa.tinkerer.ai/) first generative AI hackathon in Ottawa in November 2023!**<br>
   -PPS: 🔥🔥**I'm thrilled to share that I am eligible for a 12-week wage subsidy from [Lighthouse Labs](https://www.lighthouselabs.ca/) for my future employee!!** 🙌

 <!--